michellekontoff/michellekontoff/README.md

 I'm currently looking for exciting opportunities as a full stack developer.
 Check me out on [LinkedIn](https://www.linkedin.com/in/michelle-kontoff-149866132/)!

 ## Projects
+To see their repos, scroll down to my pinned projects!

 ### [Babeling Book](https://babelingbook.herokuapp.com/)
 (Flask, SQLAlchemy, ReactJS)